 Tip #5: Create content to drive traffic to your listings

-Paul, The E-Commerce Consultant on the Jungle Scout Market recommends creating outside content to drive traffic to your Amazon products.
+Paul, The E-Commerce Consultant recommends creating outside content to drive traffic to your Amazon products.

 If the product(s) you sell on Amazon belong to a specific niche, create a separate website to educate consumers about the niche.
 And it doesn’t have to be an e-commerce site.
 It can be a simple WordPress-based site, with pages of 2,000 to 4,000 words covering specific, niche-related topics.